A 7-Month Residential Food Systems Fellowship

 Fellowship Highlights

-- Gain the skills to become a part of your food local system.
+- Gain the skills to become a part of your local food system.
 Fellows spend mornings tending our 1-acre vegetable and seed farm.
 We grow seeds for seed companies in our bioregion, sell vegetables at local markets, and grow a large portion of the food we eat.
 Engage with a community focused on local, organic food production, processing, and distribution.
-After the fellowship, you should expect to have both a broad and deep base of experience to be a leader in any part of the food system.
+After the fellowship, you should expect to have both a broad and deep base of experience to be a leader in the food system.

-- Experiment and live with “appropriate technology”: easy, sustainable alternatives like solar ovens, composting toilets, earthen building, and passive heating and cooling.
+- Experiment and live with sustainable alternatives like solar ovens, composting toilets, earthen building, and passive heating and cooling.

 - Attend weekly seminars focused on the intersection of ecology, economics, culture, and place.